CoDeConf/CoDeConf.github.io/cph15/misc/index.md

 ###Information to sponsors<br/>
 Delivery of stand material can be sent to the event venue.
 All items must have the following information clearly indicated: Conference name: “Continuous Delivery & DevOps Conference”, name of the exhibiting company, number of pieces, and name of the person in charge of the stand.<br/>
-NOTE: All material must reach the event venue, no later than Oct.
-20th.
+NOTE: All material must reach the event venue, no later than Friday October 2nd.

 **Please send to**<br/>
 Hotel Scandic Copenhagen<br/>